Fonts

 Designer supports the following core fonts.

 Figure 1.
-DynamicPDF Cloud API supported fonts.
+DynamicPDF API supported fonts.

 For more on using Fonts on the web, refer to CSS Web Safe Fonts by W3 Schools.
 For more on using Adobe fonts, refer to Font embedding and substitution.